marklister/product-collections/README.md

 ###Pull Requests

 Pull requests are welcome.
-Please keep in mind the KISS character of the project if you extend the project.
+Please keep in mind the KISS character if you extend the project.
 Feel free to discuss your ideas on the issue tracker.

 ###Licence